-Ball pythons make amazing pets since they are easy to maintain, relatively small and have docile temperaments.
-They are also available in beautiful color variations making them attractive.
+Ball Pythons make amazing pets since they are easy to maintain, relatively small, and have docile temperaments.
+They are also available in beautiful color variations, making them attractive.

 And we are here to help you do exactly this.
-We will explain the most essential things that you need to consider when choosing and preparing your snake’s home sweet home.
+We will explain the essential things that you need to consider when choosing and preparing your snake’s home sweet home.

 Ball Python Natural Habitat: What Is It Like?

 Ball pythons are native to a place stretching from central Africa to the West African coast.
 Most imported ball python hail from the countries of Togo, Benin, and Ghana.

 Ball pythons inhabit open forests, savannas, scrublands, and grasslands.
 However, they can also live in disturbed areas around farms or human habitations.
 Also, they don’t usually inhabit rainforests as well as other dense forests, in that matter, nor do they prefer living in deserts and the more extremely dry places.

 Ball pythons also love spending time hiding in rodent burrows that provide them with moderate temperatures and shelter.

 Types of Enclosure for Ball Python